dugite-code/tt-rss-feedly-theme/README.md

 For the best experience, use a current browser.
 IE9 and older versions are not supported.

-This theme is tested in Chrome on a regular basis and should work fine in IE10 and recent versions of Safari, Firefox (28+) and Opera (15+) as well.
+This theme is tested in Firefox on a regular basis and should work fine in IE10 and recent versions of Safari, Chrome and Opera (15+) as well.

 ## Installation